- Welcome Letter

 Here are some strategies families can use to encourage good attendance:

-· Avoid scheduling family trips or appointments during the school day
+- Scheduling family trips or appointments outside of the school day

 CELEBRATING GOOD ATTENDANCE